 "No Show" Nylon Mesh is designed for a single layer application, and features the most stable no show mesh on the market.

 It is a 1.5 oz sheer cutaway.
 This product is beige and unlike traditional cutaway, it will not shadow through on light colored fabrics, such as knits.
 Its softness makes it ideal for children's clothing and baby garments.
-This product is fusible so there is no need for basting or messy spray adhesives which leave a residue on the needle and machine.
-By fusing the stabilizer to the back of the garment, we are more successful in hooping and do not stretch the garment out of shape.
-The stabilizer is temporarily attached to the entire area where embroidery will be stitched unlike spray adhesives which only "spot" tack and allow shifting of the fabric.

 - Will support around six to eight thousand stitches on an average size, well-digitized embroidery design (4" x 4").

-To use Floriani No show Nylon Mesh Fusible:
+To use Floriani No Show Nylon Mesh:

 - Cut a piece of the stabilizer at least one inch larger than the hoop size you are planning to use.

 - Hoop the stabilizer to the back of the garment.

 - Place the embroidery frame on to the machine.
 Complete the layout and centering of the design.

 - Important!
 If the design is denser than 6,000 stitches or if it is a poorly digitized design (too many stitches for design's size), "float" one layer of Floriani Medium Tearaway between the hoop and the bed of the machine for each additional 8,000 stitches for added support!
 After the design is complete the tear away can be removed leaving just the soft mesh against the skin.

 - After the design is complete, remove the garment from the machine and embroidery hoop.
 Trim the stabilizer as close to the design as possible.